-When Watershed9 partnered with Seagate Structures to design and developed their new website, we wanted to make maximum use the photos of existing Seagate-built structures, many of them familiar and admired local landmarks.
+When Watershed9 partnered with Seagate Structures to design and develop their new website, we wanted to make maximum use of images of existing Seagate-built structures, many of them familiar and admired local landmarks.
 The world’s tallest wooden structure – The University of British Columbia’s Brock Commons – is just one magnificent example of a Seagate mass timber- framed building.

 Of course, just as Seagate doesn’t build structures without consultation from architects and engineers, we can’t build a website in isolation from our clients.
 We found Seagate’s management team very cooperative in the development project.
 Client input in crafting the main message or “big picture” was vital.
-At Watershed9, we encourage our clients with the question “What do you want your site to ‘say?'” and “Who do you want to reach?”
-These are important elements to tackle in initial meetings.
+At Watershed9, we encourage our clients with the question “What do you want your site to say?” and “Who do you want to reach?”
+These are important discussions to to have in initial meetings.

 Having access to an extensive library of great images made a big impact in delivering Seagate’s “Leading the Revolution in Construction” message to a targeted audience of engineers and architects.

 WHERE DO YOU WANT YOUR WEBSITE TO TAKE YOU?

 Ready to invest in a new website?
 Ready to talk about getting more traffic to your existing website?